adeebatak11/icu_mortality/notes.md

         -   From each article, we defined five signaling items to indicate potential bias.
 We elaborate on these items in Table A.2:

-        1.  unclear or biased validation of model performance,
+        1.  unclear or biased validation of model performance

+            -   (4) It should be clear that models are developed using training data only.

         2.  difference in whether data-driven variable selection was performed (yes/no) before applying LR and ML algorithms,